Northamptonshire Community Foundation - Community Hero of the Week

 and on Freeview 262 or Freely 565

-The weekly café is run by volunteers and was recently funded by Northamptonshire Community Foundation, through a grant from the Northampton Queen’s Institute Relief Fund.
+The group were recently awarded a grant from the St Giles Charitable Trust Fund, through Northamptonshire Community Foundation.
+This grant will fund projects focusing on eradicating poverty amongst young care leavers, including the provision of weekly parcels of food, toiletries, sanitary products and cleaning products.

-Key café activities include Tea and Talk sessions, cultural sharing and celebration events, and confidence-building workshops that focus on leadership, communication skills and public speaking.
+These parcels are just one of several unique projects run by Right Resolution.
+Through the Cooking Good Project, care leavers are taught how to prepare healthy and nutritious meals from scratch; The Jeevan Project sees boxes of sanitaryware given to care leavers across Northamptonshire and Bedfordshire, and the Nene Valley Care Trust Project offers intensive 1-2-1 support to care leavers and organises apprenticeships with local businesses.

-Northamptonshire Community Foundation is the county’s leading independent grant-making charity, providing much-needed and often life-changing grants to some of Northamptonshire’s most in-need residents.
-Since its inception in 2001, the foundation has awarded more than £24 million in grants.
+Northamptonshire Community Foundation are long-time supporters of Right Resolution CIC.
+The foundation is the county’s leading independent grant-making charity, providing much-needed and often life-changing grants to some of Northamptonshire’s most in-need residents.
+During the 2023/24 financial year, the foundation achieved their biggest grant-making year yet, awarding more than £2.9 million.